Easy DIY Christmas Card Holder

 This festive Meet Me Under The Mistletoe sign also uses the reverse canvas technique.
 It's so cheap and easy to make.
 You don't even need a Cricut machine!

-If you make anything inspired by this tutorial then I’d love to see it, so tag me on Instagram @houseofmahalo!
+If you make anything inspired by this tutorial, I’d love to see it!
+Don’t forget to tag me on Facebook or Instagram.

 Did you like this homemade Christmas card holder tutorial?
 Pin it now, make your DIY Christmas card holder later!